jharkins/agentic-ai-kata/README.md

 ---

 A collection of Python katas illustrating how to build and reason about effective LLM-based agents.
-Each kata (after the first initial “setup” kata) showcases a pattern from [Building Effective Agents](https://www.anthropic.com/research/building-effective-agents) by Anthropic.
+Each kata showcases a pattern from [Building Effective Agents](https://www.anthropic.com/research/building-effective-agents) by Anthropic.

 ## Table of Contents